harleysherman/readmeFileGenerator/README.md

 ## Installation

 To install, download the repo from GitHub and work on the project locally on your device.
+Please use npm install to install your own node modules in the terminal.

 ## Usage